Was wir von Hunden lernen können - und warum die Wissenschaft Hildegard von Bingen recht gibt

 What we can learn from dogs - and why science is proving Hildegard von Bingen right

-In this article you will learn:
+In this article, you will learn:

-"The dog is quite warm and has something of man in its nature and habits and therefore it feels and knows man and loves him and likes to be with him and is loyal to him."
+"The dog is quite warm and has something of man in its nature and habits, and therefore it feels and knows man and loves him and likes to be with him and is loyal to him."

-— Hildegard von Bingen, 12th century
+— Hildegard of Bingen, 12th Century

 Hildegard knew it.
 Science now confirms it.

 12,000 years ago, a human was buried in the region now called Israel.
-His hands hold a young animal — whether dog or wolf can no longer be said.
+His hands held a young animal — whether dog or wolf can no longer be said.
 It is one of the oldest known burials of a human with their dog.
 They did not want to be separated.
 Not even in death.

-Dogs in the cultures of the world — always close to the sacred
+Dogs in the Cultures of the World — Always Close to the Sacred

-Egypt — Anubis, the dog-headed god
+Egypt — Anubis, the Dog-Headed God

 Anubis — the god of the dead and the afterlife — had the head of a dog or jackal.
 He watched over the deceased.
 He weighed their hearts.
 He accompanied souls on their journey.
 The dog as guardian of the threshold between life and the Other.

-Greece — Companion of the Gods
+Greece — Companions of the Gods

 Japan — Hachiko